 A physical and virtual Hub at COP26 and the home of Race to Resilience

-Led by global non-state actors from business, investors, civil society, academia, cities and regions, the Resilience Hub will provide an unforgettable immersion into the urgency for action while mobilizing ambition to deliver a resilient world for all, as never before experienced at any COP.
+Led by global non-state actors from business, investors, civil society, academia, cities and regions, the Resilience Hub provided an unforgettable immersion into the urgency for action while mobilizing ambition to deliver a resilient world for all, as never before experienced at any COP.

-We will start in Glasgow and won’t stop until the job gets done.
+We started in Glasgow and won’t stop until the job gets done.

-- The Resilience Hub will be the home of the UNFCCC’s Race to Resilience that is driving action by non-state actors, showcasing the partner initiatives.
+- The Resilience Hub is the home of the UNFCCC’s Race to Resilience that is driving action by non-state actors, showcasing the partner initiatives.

 - The Resilience Hub Steering Committee includes the COP26 Presidency, FCDO, UNFCCC and the High Level Champions team.

 - It is managed by the Adrienne Arsht-Rockefeller Foundation Resilience Center at the Atlantic Council, the Global Resilience Partnership and The Resilience Shift.

 - The programme is led by Hubs from around the globe – South Asia, Latin America, Africa, South East and East Asia, Pacific, and of course from the heart of Glasgow in the COP26 Blue Zone and at Glasgow Caledonian University.

 - The programme is being organised with the help of over 80 private and public organisations.
 See Programme page.